Nikkei steady after rally, shippers outperform

 "If they can't put on a good 5, 10 percent as you would have thought on the back of such news, then you really figure they are probably priced the best," he said.

-Stocks that have performed well in the rally succumbed to profit taking, with Nissan Motor Co (7201.T) down 0.9 percent and Sumitomo Mitsui Financial Group (8316.T) losing 0.6 percent.
+Stocks that have performed well in the rally succumbed to profit taking, with Nissan Motor Co down 0.9 percent and Sumitomo Mitsui Financial Group losing 0.6 percent.

 "It's only natural that people are taking profits," said Takashi Hiroki, chief strategist at Monex Inc.